-Each room in Tehama has its own set of firewall rules.
-These rules are exceptions that allow access to the room's Desktops from remote applications/services.
+Each room in Tehama has its own set of firewall rules, defined by the room's connected organization.

-If the room's connected organization has set the room's 'Network Access' to 'Tehama Gateway', then this access is managed through the room's Tehama Gateway.
+If the room's connected organization has set the room's 'Network Access' to 'Internet Only', then access to the room's desktops is managed through the room's infrastructure, which, similarly to the gateway, will only access to the desktops from remote applications/services for which the room has firewall access rules defined.

 There are two types of firewall rules.